adamggibbs/slide-puzzle-solver/README.md

 #### Main.java
-  - Contains only a main method to test out the functionality of the sequential solver, the parallel solver, and the parallel tree solver
+  - Contains only a main method to test out the functionality of the sequential solver, the parallel solver, the parallel tree solver, and the pruned tree solver
   - Prints solution to a shuffled puzzle along with information about speed of each solver